 Triathlons are some of the most intense and feared competitions.
 The most popular variation combines three strenuous activities — swimming, cycling, running — into one extreme event.

 If you’re new to triathlons, the thought of competing in one can be daunting.
 But fear not, dear Wahooligans!
-We have quite a few triathletes at Wahoo, and we even sponsor an Olympic triathlete.
+We have quite a few triathletes at Wahoo, and we even sponsor an Olympic triathlete, Sarah True.
 Since we understand the process of competing in a triathlon, we have created a step-by-step training guide to help you begin the process and understand what to expect from the race.
 Let’s get down to it.

 Go ahead.
 Ask around.
 Many triathletes will admit that one of the biggest challenges of triathlons is just signing up.
 But it’s the essential first step in more ways than the obvious.
 Once you sign up (and pay the necessary fees), it helps guarantee your training and participation in the race.
 For an additional safeguard to chickening out, start telling anyone that will listen that you signed up.
 Friends and family can be your biggest supporters.